 Not only astronauts have helped the ham community to launch their ham satellites, some by hand, but in 2001 Susan Helms, KC7NHZ, took part in the first ARRL Field Day activated from space !

 Last but not least, on October 1, 2005, ISS saw the first "space tourist" holding an amateur radio ticket.
 Indeed, Greg Olsen of Princeton, New Jersey, got his technician license KC2ONX just before to undergo his cosmonaut training in Russia for his 8-days visit onboard ISS thanks to a Soyuz spacecraft.
 Greg holds a PhD in materials sciences.
 He founded Sensors Unlimited in 1991 and sold it in 2000 for $700 million.
 Remember that his trip was arranged by Space Adventures on behalf of the Federal Space Agency of the Russian Federation (FSA).
 Greg paid his ticket about $20 million for the privilege of being the third civilian "space tourist", behind Mark Shuttleworth and Dennis Tito, this latter being a retired NASA engineer.

-But do never forget that these ARISS and other radio amateur activities are few of the many accomplishments results from the work of many volunteers that make possible over the years for hams to communicate with astronauts in orbit.
+But do never forget that these ARISS and other radio amateur activities conducted from ISS like did the French astronaut Thomas Pesquet (FX0ISS) are few of the many accomplishments results from the work of many volunteers that make possible over the years for hams to communicate with astronauts in orbit.